surniaulula/wpsso-faq/readme.txt

 FAQ editor blocks from other plugins force you to re-update your Post / Page content to make any change (ie. adding / removing questions, updating answers, etc.).

 The WPSSO FAQ Manager allows you to easily manage Questions / Answers from a standard WordPress Question editing page.
-You can also easily categorize your Questions / Answers into FAQ categories, just like standard WordPress Posts.
+You can also categorize your Questions / Answers into FAQ categories, just like standard WordPress Posts.

 Use the standard WordPress FAQ category archive and question pages, and/or use `[faq]` and `[question]` shortcode(s) in your Post / Page content -- both will automatically reflect any change your make to your Questions / Answers or FAQ categories (ie. adding / removing questions, updating answers, etc.).

+**Optional:**

-**Optional:** If you need <strong>Schema FAQPage</strong> markup for the FAQ shortcode or FAQ categories you create, you will also need the [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) to generate the Schema FAQPage markup.
+If you need <strong>Schema FAQPage</strong> markup for the FAQ shortcode or FAQ categories you create, you will also need the [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) to generate the Schema FAQPage markup.
 The WPSSO FAQ Manager add-on manages Question / Answer pages and FAQ categories - it does not create Schema markup or meta tags.

+**Optional:**

-**Optional:** If you need to adjust the default FAQ category archive page layout, see the [WordPress Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on creating a new FAQ category archive page template based on your current theme archive page template.
+If you need to adjust the default FAQ category archive page layout, see the [WordPress Theme Handbook &gt; Custom Taxonomy section](https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy) for details on creating a new FAQ category archive page template based on your current theme archive page template.

 <h3>WPSSO Core Plugin Required</h3>